27th May, 2019

 EEK: After the fall of Omar al-Bashir and his successor Awad bin Auf, what strategy is the military council with Abdel Fattah Burhan at its helm employing in order to stay in power and delay the transition to a civilian rule?

-I think it is important to realise that the current military state in Sudan has become somewhat of a skilled expert in the political marketplace to use Alex De Waal's concept where Sudan is now being auctioned off to the highest power block bidder.
-To realise the bid with minimum comprises a combination of leveraging and concessions are used to manage the negotiations, these practices should be understood and theorised in relation to the country’s history and its major political players, the DFC included.
+I think it is important to realize that the current military state in Sudan has become somewhat of a skilled expert in the political marketplace to use Alex De Waal's concept where Sudan is now being auctioned off to the highest power block bidder.
+To realize the bid with minimum comprises a combination of leveraging and concessions are used to manage the negotiations, these practices should be understood and theorized in relation to the country’s history and its major political players, the DFC included.

 EEK: Since December, repression has been fierce with hundreds of deaths confirmed and more injured.
 Do you fear that the current military regime could scale up repression in order to break the protests and sit-ins?

 The peaceful nature of the protesting has also played a role in how the uprising is being perceived and defined in the global resistance landscape.
-The use of force requires a degree of legitimacy usually inferred through wobbly conceptualizations as defence for reinstituting order, this proved difficult in the case of Sudan’s uprising despite the internal (Darfur cells spreading insecurity/ usual racist propaganda ) and external (Syria and yemen fate) deterring rhetorics employed.
+The use of force requires a degree of legitimacy usually inferred through wobbly conceptualizations as a defense for reinstituting order, this proved difficult in the case of Sudan’s uprising despite the internal (Darfur cells spreading insecurity/ usual racist propaganda ) and external (Syria and Yemen fate) deterring rhetorics employed.